Bourtange: a Living Fortress

 On the walls, you’ll also come upon the traditional windmill and the secreten, small wooden buildings hanging over the moat that the soldiers used as toilets.

-The captain’s house, built in 1661, has been restored to how it would have looked at the time: a charming glimpse into 17th century Dutch life.
+The Captain’s House (Kapiteinswoning): Built in 1661, this cozy little house has been restored to how it would have looked at the time.
+It’s a charming glimpse into 17th century Dutch life outside of the glamor of Amsterdam.

 The real enjoyment of Bourtange, though, is just in walking around: on top of the walls, but also through the charming little streets.
 The central plaza (the Marktplein), cobbled and tree-shaded, is delightful on a sunny day.
 Sit and have a drink or order a traditional pancake in the outdoor café.